When is a Self Assessment Tax Return Required?

 In most cases, HMRC will send a “notice to file” to individuals required to submit a Self Assessment tax return.

-• Self Employment: If you are self-employed or operate as a sole trader, you will likely receive a letter from HMRC asking you to submit a Self Assessment tax return.
+- Self Employment: If you are self-employed or operate as a sole trader, you will likely receive a letter from HMRC asking you to submit a Self Assessment tax return.
 This allows you to declare your self-employed income and expenses.

-• Additional Income: If you have additional income beyond your primary employment, for example from renting out a property or conducting freelance work.
+- Additional Income: If you have additional income beyond your primary employment, for example from renting out a property or conducting freelance work.

-• High Income Child Benefit Charge: If you or your partner receives Child Benefit and one of you has an income above £50,000, you may need to complete a Self Assessment tax return to pay the High Income Child Benefit Charge.
+- High Income Child Benefit Charge: If you or your partner receives Child Benefit and one of you has an income above £60,000, you may need to complete a Self Assessment tax return to pay the High Income Child Benefit Charge.

 Additional circumstances include income derived from tips and commissions, savings, investments, dividends and foreign sources.

-How to fill out a Self Assessment tax return
+How to Fill Out a Self Assessment Tax Return

 If this is your first time submitting a Self Assessment tax return, you’ll need to begin by registering for Self Assessment.
 Once registered, you’ll receive your Unique Taxpayer Reference (UTR).